juhp/cabal-rpm/README.md

     $ cabal install cabal-rpm

+You can also install it with `stack install cabal-rpm`.

+You can also build and install it from source as normal by running `cabal install`.

 ## Usage
-To create a `.spec` file for a Haskell src package in the current dir:
+To create a `.spec` file for a package:

+    $ cabal-rpm spec somepkg

+By default it will use the package version in Stackage LTS or else the latest version from Hackage.

+You can also specify a version if you wish

+    $ cabal-rpm spec somepkg-0.1

+which will unpack 'somepkg-0.1' from Hackage (unless the dir already exists), and create a spec file for it.

+cabal-rpm also works in an rpm package source directory or inside the source of a Haskell package:

     $ cabal-rpm spec

-or directly on a `.cabal` file:

-    $ cabal-rpm spec path/to/mypkg.cabal

-or on a package source dir:

-    $ cabal-rpm spec mypkg-0.1

-You can also package directly from hackage:

-    $ cabal-rpm srpm somepkg

-or

-    $ cabal-rpm local somepkg-0.1

-will unpack 'somepkg-0.1' from hackage
-(if the dir does not exist, otherwise it uses the existing dir), create a spec file for it, and build it.

 cabal-rpm creates `.spec` files in the current dir and if a `.spec` file already exists it will append `.cblrpm`